4-6-030 DRAINAGE (SURFACE WATER) STANDARDS:

 A. PURPOSE:

-1. The purpose of this Section shall be to promote and develop policies with respect to the City’s watercourses and to preserve them by minimizing water quality degradation by previous siltation, sedimentation and pollution of creeks, streams, rivers, lakes and other bodies of water, and to protect property owners tributary to developed and undeveloped land from increased runoff rates and to ensure the safety of roads and rights-of-way.
+1. The purpose of this Section is to preserve the City’s watercourses by minimizing water quality degradation from siltation, sedimentation and pollution of creeks, streams, rivers, lakes and other bodies of water, protect property from increased runoff rates, and to ensure public safety.

-2. It shall also be the purpose of this Section to reduce flooding, erosion, and sedimentation; prevent and mitigate habitat loss; enhance groundwater recharge; and prevent water quality degradation through permit review, construction inspection, enforcement, and maintenance in order to promote the effectiveness of the requirements.
+2. It shall also be the purpose of this Section to reduce flooding, erosion, and sedimentation; prevent and mitigate habitat loss; enhance groundwater recharge; and prevent water quality degradation through permit review, construction inspection, enforcement, maintenance of drainage facilities/systems, and stormwater pollution source control.

-3. It shall also be a purpose of this Section to regulate the Municipal Separate Storm Sewer System (MS4) regarding the contribution of pollutants, consisting of any material other than stormwater, including but not limited to illicit discharges, illicit connections and/or dumping into any storm drain system, including surface and/or groundwater throughout the City that would adversely impact surface and groundwater quality of the City and the State of Washington, in order to comply with requirements of the National Pollutants Discharge Elimination System (NPDES) Phase II Municipal Stormwater Permit.
-(Ord.
-5526, 2-1-2010)
+3. It shall also be the purpose of this Section to regulate the Municipal Separate Storm Sewer System (MS4) regarding the contribution of pollutants, consisting of any material other than stormwater, including but not limited to illicit discharges, illicit connections and/or dumping into any storm drain system, including surface and/or groundwater throughout the City that would adversely impact surface and groundwater quality of the City and the State of Washington, in order to comply with Clean Water Act obligations under RCW 90.48.260, designating the Washington State Department of Ecology (“Ecology”) as the state water pollution control agency for the Federal Clean Water Act (33 U.S.C.
+Section 1251 et seq.), and requirements of the National Pollutants Discharge Elimination System (NPDES) Phase II Municipal Stormwater Permit.

 B. ADMINISTERING AND ENFORCING AUTHORITY: